bridgewalker/Fastnet.jl/docs/src/customization.md

 customizing Fastnet.

 ## Custom Output Functions
-If you all you need is a different output, you can pass your own reporting function to FastSim.
+If all you need is a different output, you can pass your own reporting function to FastSim.
 For reference, the default reporting function is called *showresults* and can be found in the simulation.jl source file.
 The reporting function is a function of the form
 ```julia
 MyReportingFunction(sim::FastSim,head::Bool)